-The Alderney Lit Bite
+The Alderney Lit Bites

 The Alderney Lit Bites is a monthly online salon connecting authors, readers, and the odd literary philosopher.
 Addressing the questions 'why read?' and 'if so, why this book?', it informally explores aspects of history and historical fiction through their authors' insights.

-Thursday, 29th April 8pm-9pm
+Thursday, 27th May 8pm-9pm

-Q&A to follow the talk.
+Q&A to follow the chat.